2nd suit filed over pain meds given to near-death patients

 - Third Seattle middle-school student dies from injuries suffered in summer car crash

+Medical records indicate the drugs were administered before her husband decided to withdraw life support, said attorney David Shroyer, who represents the family.

+Their lawsuit was filed against Dr. William Husel, the health system, a pharmacist who approved the drugs and a nurse who administered them.

-Court records list no attorney for Husel, and phone numbers linked to him haven’t accepted calls.
+Court records list no attorney to comment on Husel’s behalf, and phone numbers linked to him weren’t accepting calls.

+The lawsuit, which seeks financial damages, is aimed at determining what happened and why, and ensuring it’s not repeated, Shroyer said.